Are you looking for the best things to do in Whitstable? From eating oysters to visiting the Lobster Shack, this is what to do in Whitstable, England!

 Have dinner at The Whitstable Oyster Company

-If The Whitstable Oyster Company isn’t on your list of things to do in Whitstable, add it now.
+If The Whitstable Oyster Company isn’t on your Whitstable itinerary, add it now.
 I’m not just saying this, but the dinner I had from here was one of the best in a long time.
 And if you love seafood then this place will be heaven for you.

 Located down on the beachfront, everything on the menu at The Whitstable Oyster Company is fish and seafood.
 From traditional oysters to moules mariniere, they’ve got the classics covered.
 Then you spot something like the black truffle taramalasata (which was absolutely delicious by the way) and you realise this isn’t just your average fish restaurant.